 Cuff height matters more than many buyers expect.
 A deeper cuff leaves more room for decoration and usually reads better from across the counter.
 A shallower cuff looks lighter and more casual.
 Neither is wrong; they simply serve different goals.

 Presentation is part of the product.
 Folded retail sleeves, hang tags, belly bands, and simple size cards can make the beanie feel shelf-ready.
-That is especially helpful if the shop sells gift bundles or pairs hats with mugs and tote bags.
+That helps when the shop sells gift bundles or pairs hats with mugs and tote bags.

 Common build choices